MofX/embdgen/README.md

+# EMBedded Disk GENerator - embdgen

+The embedded disk generator is a tool, that can be used, to create disk images for embedded targets.
+See docs for more details.

-# Requirements
+## Requirements

-Emdgen needs the following packages on ubuntu/debian:
+Embdgen needs the following packages on ubuntu/debian:

 ## Required